 I began as an illustrator before moving into oil painting, with exhibitions in London including Muse at Harrods (2011) and Out of Work Angels in Mayfair (2015).

-For over twenty-five years my wife, Gail, has been my model and muse—and the one who opened my eyes to veganism.
+For over twenty-five years, my wife, Gail, has been my model and muse, and the one who opened my eyes to veganism.

-When Gail showed me a video of what happens on a dairy farm—that was it.
+When Gail showed me a video of what happens on a dairy farm, that was it.
 I turned vegan the same day.

 “Look through an animal’s eyes.
 There lies your humanity.”
 I coined that phrase not long after, and wish I’d known it sooner.

-Many of us carry odd ideas about who we are.
-Weʼre given roles early, within families, social circles, and often keep them long after theyʼve stopped fitting.
-When we finally grow past them, it can unsettle the old order that wants things to stay the same.
+Many of us inherit roles early, within families, social circles, and keep them long after they’ve stopped fitting.
+Growing beyond them can unsettle an old order that prefers things unchanged.
+What we need then is a fresh pair of knowing eyes to remind us there’s more — there always was.

 Now, with my debut book Cowbells on the Kill Floor, I write with the same aim as I paint: to uncover what we ignore.